qwshen/agentic-rag-framework/docs/setup-context-stores.md

 #### 6. Weaviate

 The following examples show how to use Weaviate to psersist customer documents in different deployment modes.
+Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.

 ##### 6.1 Embedded mode with data file being located at /opt/db/weaviate/customers.
 ```json
 {
     "name": "rag_weaviate_embedded",